 - a description of the key views of the property from public areas and who the viewing audience is

-- the changes to the landscape character or views of the property that the proposal might create, and the scale of these changes
+- the changes to the landscape that the proposal might create, and the scale of these changes

-- a mitigation plan to address any adverse landscape or visual effects caused by the proposal in order to bring the development to an acceptable level of effects
+- a mitigation plan to address any adverse landscape or visual effects caused by the proposal in order to bring the development to an acceptable level for Council

 - photographs and panoramas which demonstrate the important items in the assessment.